DR. KARINA O'BRIEN, REGISTERED PSYCHOLOGIST, Vancouver BC

 Each therapy session generally lasts 50 minutes.

-• Fees are $235 per 50 minute session, and are payable at the end of each session; I accept cash, cheque, e-transfer, or credit cards.
+Fees are $245 per 50 minute session, and are payable at the end of each session; I accept credit cards, or e-transfer.

 Please note that a minimum of 24 hours notice is required for cancellations; late cancellations and missed appointments are charged at the regular rate.